OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 ## The solution

 Misleading indentation can be avoided by using an in-editor code formatting tool such as `ocp-indent`.
-See the [Code Tools](https://github.com/OCamlverse/ocamlverse.github.io/blob/master/content/code_tools.md) page.
+See the [Editor Tools](https://github.com/OCamlverse/ocamlverse.github.io/blob/master/content/code_tools.md#editor-tools) on the Code Tools page.

 We can make the code after the semicolon execute *after* the `if` and `let` expressions by explicitly delimiting the scope of the inner `let` using parentheses or `begin`/`end`: